chattizen/citizens-handbook/_posts/chattanooga/2014-04-06-city-council.md

 layout: post
 categories:
     - chattanooga
+summary: |
+    The Chattanooga City Council is a legislative body.
+It oversees many of the administration's decisions, especially when it comes to spending money.
+The council meets every Tuesday to vote on legislation.
+         |
+    The city is divided into nine districts.
+Each district elects one council member.
+While all nine districts have about the same number of people living in them, each different has different priorities.
+         |
+    The City Council meets every Tuesday at 1000 Lindsay Street.
+It conducts most of its business in two different sessions.
+Council members discuss legislation at a 3:30 p.m. agenda session.
+They vote on legislation at a 6 p.m. meeting.
 ---

 The Chattanooga City Council is a legislative body.
 It oversees many of the administration's decisions, especially when it comes to spending money.
 The council meets every Tuesday to vote on legislation.